 At Fishman & Sheridan eyeCare Specialists, in Lake County, FL, we strive to make patients feel at home from the moment they arrive.
 Our board-certified eye doctors, affiliated with the American Academy of Ophthalmology, provide superior patient-focused care.
-With over 20 years of experience, Dr. Craig D. Fishman and Dr. Jeffrey A. Sheridan provide comprehensive eye care at all three of our convenient Lake County, FL, locations in Leesburg, Eustis, and Clermont.
+With over 20 years of experience, Dr. Craig D. Fishman and Dr. Jeffrey A. Sheridan provide comprehensive eye care.
+Dr. Luis J. Pluas, our resident Optometrist, can assist you with all your vision care needs.
+All three of our physicians practice at all three of our convenient Lake County, FL, locations in Leesburg, Eustis, and Clermont.

 We strive to always provide superior, personalized, and patient-focused care, tailored to your unique needs and goals.
 Your vision and health are our top priorities, which is why we employ the most advanced techniques and technology to help you achieve and maintain optimal vision.